-The Santa Rosa Plain GSA Board is considering a proposed Groundwater Sustainability Fee.
+The Santa Rosa Plain GSA Board is considering a proposed Groundwater Sustainability Fee and a Groundwater Users Registration Program.
 Scroll down to see information about the fee, why it’s being considered, the amount and how it’s calculated.
-A community meeting was held on January 30, 2019 at the Finley Community Center.
-For information about the meeting, including the meeting notes, see below:
+Four community meetings were held in January and March to discuss the fee and receive feedback.
+For information about the meetings, and about the proposed ordinance, including the meeting notes, see below:

 Why a fee is needed